websockets/ws/README.md

 #### Legacy opt-in for performance

-If you are running on am old version of Node.js (prior to v18.14.0), `ws` also supports the `utf-8-validate` module:
+If you are running on an old version of Node.js (prior to v18.14.0), `ws` also supports the `utf-8-validate` module:

 ```